-Northwestern University Law Review welcomes unsolicited manuscripts—including articles, and essays—from authors.
-Interested authors should submit their work between January and early April or between early August and October for consideration.
-We cannot review submissions or expedite any reviews during the summer period (late April through July) or the winter period (mid-October through January).
+Northwestern University Law Review welcomes submissions of unsolicited manuscripts twice a year.
+Interested authors should submit their work during one of two periods: (1) January through early April; or (2) August through early October.
+We do not review submissions or expedite any reviews during the summer period (late April through July) or the winter period (mid-October through January).

 Northwestern University Law Review attempts to honor all requests for expedited review if a manuscript has received an offer from another journal.
-When requesting expedited review, please do so via ExpressO; the system will send an automated email to our Coordinating Articles Editor.
+When requesting expedited review, please do so via Scholastica; the system will alert the Articles Board.
 If the Law Review makes an offer on an expedited manuscript, the author will have a limited amount of time to respond to such an offer.

-Northwestern University Law Review has no formal length requirements, and we will review all submissions, regardless of length.
+Northwestern University Law Review has no formal length requirements, and we will review all submissions regardless of length.
 However, we support the statement (pdf) by the editors of several of our peer journals and endorse the position that most articles can effectively convey their arguments within the range of 40-70 journal pages.
 We believe that establishing word limit guidelines will enhance the quality of legal scholarship and improve the editing process.
 To that end, we strongly prefer articles between 15,000 and 30,000 words, including footnotes.
-The Law Review also encourages authors to submit essays, pieces between 8,000 and 15,000 words, including footnotes.
-These essays typically have a more focused purpose, advancing a narrow thesis or initiating discussion on a current, salient issue.
+Only in exceptional circumstances will we publish articles in excess of 30,000 words.
+The Law Review also encourages authors to submit essays, pieces between 8,000 and 15,000 words including footnotes.
+Essays typically have a more focused purpose—advancing a narrow thesis or contributing to discussion on a current, salient issue.